nachoa88/Pokedex-PokeAPI/README.md

 # Pokedex - PokéAPI

-### Pokedex using PokéAPI built in React.
+### Pokedex using PokéAPI built in React and using Docker to deploy.

-##### Work still in progress, I'm finishing some details for the functionalities and later I'll start with the design.
+#### How to run the project?
+First make sure you have docker installed.
+Run the command `docker-compose up -d` and than access the container's bash with `docker exec -it react /bin/sh`.
+Once in container's terminal, install dependencies `npm install` and run project `npm start`.